 A standard ferry ticket for the trip from Piraeus to Milos starts at €48.
 The final cost of a ticket to Milos mainly depends on the ferry company and the type of vessel (high-speed or conventional).

-Tip: bear in mind that Athens - Milos ferry prices may change depending on seasonality, offers, seat type, and vehicle selection.
+Athens - Milos ferry prices also depend on seasonality, offers, seat type, and vehicle selection.

 On Ferryhopper, you can find the best available offers for the ferry to Milos from Athens.
-Find real-time information about our ferry routes, compare prices and offers, and book your ferry tickets on Ferryhopper at no extra cost.
+Find real-time information about ferry routes, compare prices and companies, and book your ferry tickets easily and quickly.